Muriel Bowser: COVID-19 pandemic response

 Black residents in D.C. were killed by COVID-19 at 5.9 times the rate of white people, the worst disparity in any major city.
 An investigation attributed the unequal toll to multiple strategic missteps by Bowser's administration.
 Among the shortcomings, a testing site was not established anywhere east of the Anacostia River and Bowser's health team was slow to solicit bids.
 In a rush to reopen the District in June 2020, her administration removed data from the government's website to avoid displaying how it had failed to meet a key metric.

 In November 2020, Bowser traveled to Delaware with senior staff for a celebration of Joe Biden's victory despite the elevated risk of Coronavirus in the state and a travel advisory discouraging visits.
-She claimed the trip to the festivities were "essential" while critics pointed out that she violated her own protocols.
+She claimed the trip to the festivities was "essential" while critics pointed out that she violated her own protocols.

-As the pandemic subsided and vaccines became more readily available, Bowser's instructions on masking created confusion among business owners and the public.
-In April 2021, Bowser issued a mayoral order that patrons could enter dining establishments unmasked if they provided proof of vaccination upon request.
-After confused businesses owners asked for clarification, the mayoral order was removed.

-In response to the rising number of COVID-19 cases caused by the Delta variant, in July 2021 Bowser announced a new indoor mask mandate.
+As the pandemic subsided and vaccines became more readily available, Bowser's instructions on masking created confusion and accusations of hypocrisy among business owners and the public.
+In April of 2021, Bowser said patrons could go unmasked if they provided proof of vaccination.
+After backlash from businesses she rescinded the order.
+In response to the rising number of COVID-19 cases caused by the Delta variant, in July 2021, Bowser announced a new indoor mask mandate.
 On the day that the reinstated mandate took effect, she was found to have officiated an indoor wedding while unmasked.

+In August of 2021 Bowser implemented a vaccine mandate for all city employees.
+On January 15 2022, she began enforcing a vaccine passports for D.C. residents called VaxDC.
+The policy required proof of vaccination for indoor venues and most meeting places.
+The vaccine mandate for public employees was successfully challenged in court by the D.C.
+Police Union.
+Judge Maurice Ross determined that Bowser had exceeded her legal authority in implementing the mandate.
+A month later, in February of 2022, Bowser rescinded the vaccine passport.

 Bowser went under scrutiny for her actions during the COVID-19 pandemic for attending protests to "defund the police" while restricting people of faith from meeting in religious gathering as a congregation, even outside.